HUM: JOYSTICK MODULE PS2

 What generates analog values are two potentiometers below the part where joystick’s analog stick is located.
 Current flows through both of them, and the output voltage will depend on the amount of resistance given by potentiometers.
 Resistance decreases or increases depending on the position of joystick.
 By observing both potentiometers, this joystick can determine the exact angle under which it is located.

-S-X – A0 analog pin of the Croduino
+S-X – A0 analog pin of the Dasduino

-S-Y – A1 analog pin of the Croduino
+S-Y – A1 analog pin of the Dasduino

 Vcc – +5V

 GND – gnd